-The world and environment around us are getting warmer day by day.
+The earth temperature is becoming warmer day by day.
 The pretty glaciers have started to melt, greenhouse gases are clouding the world, the sea levels are rising and global warming is right upon us.
-This condition could be worse if we don’t act now.
-These atmospheric conditions are extreme or intense enough to cause property loss or life loss.Knowledge about this issue is the need of the hour, empower yourself with it.
-Let us learn about climate and the factors affecting climate.
+This condition could be even worse if we do not control it.
+These atmospheric conditions are extreme or intense enough which may lead to the loss of life.

 Climate Vs Weather

 Climatic changes are the outcome of influences we had on the atmospheric factors i.e. factors that affect climate.
-These factors are undergoing changes over and over for few decades.
-Few natural factors affecting climate are as follows:
+These factors are undergoing changes over and over for a few decades.
+Here are a few natural factors affecting climate change.

-- Topography: It means the shape of a land.
+- Topography: Refers to the shape of the land.
 Latitudes and elevation ranges are one of the factors that lead to fluctuation in surface temperatures.
 It can lead to local changes in climate.

-- Sea level: Distance from the sea and nearby water bodies are one of the influential factors that affect the climate of a region.
+- Sea level: One of the influential factors affecting a region’s climate is the distance from the sea and nearby water bodies.
 The surface temperatures in Sea have an effect on land temperatures.
 Coastal areas are cooler and wetter than internal areas.
 This leads to cloud formation when warm air from these interior areas meets cool air from the sea.

-- Ocean currents: Ocean currents could transfer heat energy from land to sea or vice versa thus affecting the temperature of the region.
+- Ocean currents: These can transfer heat energy from land to sea or vice versa, hence influencing the temperature of the region.

 - Prevailing winds: Winds scatter specific air masses.
 The climate of a region can be dependent on the direction of the wind as the wind from the humid region could bring cool air while that from the dry region would bring hot air.